Belaial/Ouman-EH800---Home-Assistant/README.md

 ##
 ### Registers

-To see a reference table of known registers please look at the the following file TODO
+To see a reference table of known registers please look at the the following file [Registers](registers.txt)

 If the register you are looking for is not documented, you can try and find it by inpsecting the web interface of the EH-800